-I just finished re-reading the Harry Potter series, and my thirst for fantasy, wizardry, and magic had not been quenched, so I picked up So You Want to be a Wizard by Diane Duane without knowing much about it.
-I have to admit, I did have trouble getting into the book.
-I don’t know if the book was just slow to start or what, but I almost put this book down.
-Once Fred, the white hole, came into the picture though I became intrigued.
+I just finished re-reading the Harry Potter series, and my thirst for fantasy, wizardry, and magic had not been quenched; so, I picked up So You Want to be a Wizard by Diane Duane.
+I knew nothing about it, and I have to admit, I did have trouble getting into the book.
+The pacing at the beginning seemed slow, so I nearly abandoned the book.
+However, once Fred the white hole, was introduced, my attention span grew.

 I’m still baffled at Nita and Kit’s ability to have what seems to be a sudden understanding of complex wizardry though.
-I mean, the two only had the spellbook for a few days, and already they knew exactly what spells to use and when and how to manipulate basic spells into something more complex.
-It just didn’t seem believable even though it is a fantasy novel.
-It just seemed like they would have needed more training before jumping into the big stuff– the really big stuff.
+They discovered a spellbook in the library and in a matter of days, they knew exactly what spells to use and when and how to manipulate basic spells into something more complex.
+I understand this is a fantasy novel, but I would still expect the characters to have training before jumping into the big stuff– the really big stuff.

 I also had a problem with the way certain characters were introduced.
 Sometimes their introductions seemed so sudden, specifically with the Perytons.
 When Nita and Kit are casting a spell, these villainous creatures begin to approach them.
 The two know them immediately as Perytons as if Perytons were creatures they passed in everyday life.
 When I initially read the passage describing the Perytons, I thought they were humans with wolf-like features, but I was very wrong.
 I later looked them up, and I guess they look just like wolves except for more evil…?*shrug*